 However, I have been lucky enough to believe that I could make a living doing what I love to do.
-So here I find myself, with 10 years of business experience now behind me, humbly presenting myself for your scrutiny.
+Which brings me to today, with 18 years of business experience now behind me, humbly presenting myself for your scrutiny.

 Being a mother of two and a member of a great big adorable family, I am fascinated by the many layered relationships that exist within families.
 I love babies and grandmothers, mischevious 9-year old boys and edgy teenagers.
 It gives me joyful satisfaction to capture a revealing moment in the lives of people while they connect with one another.
 I suppose this is why I so enjoy shooting weddings.
 For me, a wedding is a precious opportunity to photograph what lies at the heart of human experience.
 Everything rises to the surface at a wedding--and in the midst of it all, we get a fleeting glimpse at the one thing we all long for.